 Treatment of irregular periods depends on the cause and your desire to have children in the future.
 Irregular periods can be caused by many different things.
 Changes in your body's level of the hormones estrogen and progesterone can disrupt the normal pattern of your period.
 That's why young girls going through puberty and women approaching menopause commonly have irregular periods.

-Usually no treatment is needed for irregular periods caused by puberty and menopause.
+Usually, no treatment is needed for irregular periods caused by puberty and menopause unless they are excessive or bothersome.
 It is also normal for your period to stop when you are pregnant.